hp9python/hp9python/README.md

 - 👋 Hi, I’m @hp9python
-- 👀 I’m interested in Python
+- 👀 I’m interested in..
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on making a new version of python
 - 📫 How to reach me hehlmarcus74@gmail.com / mhehl12@outlook.com

 <!---